tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 used to send the authenticator SHOULD use TLS as its underlying transport.

 An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
-This authenticator uses the message structures from Section 4.4 of
-{{!TLS13=I-D.ietf-tls-tls13}}, but different parameters.
-Also, unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encrypted with a handshake key.
+For clients, an authenticator request is required; for servers an authenticator request is optional.
+The authenticator uses the message structures from Section 4.4 of {{!TLS13=I-D.ietf-tls-tls13}}, but different parameters.
+Unlike the Certificate and CertificateVerify messages in TLS 1.3, the messages described in this document are not encrypted with a handshake key.

 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
 These values are derived using an exporter as